lazzati-astro/MCRaT/README.md

 * [OpenMP](https://www.openmp.org//)  -- typically comes with the GCC or ICC compiler
 * [The GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/)
 * [The HDF5 library](https://www.hdfgroup.org/solutions/hdf5/) -- need to install the serial and parallel versions (v1.10 and greater)

+In addition to the above, you will also need a hydrodynamical simulation that you want to calculate radiation from.
+Currently, this can be a FLASH or PLUTO-CHOMBO simulation in 2D cartesian ((x,y) and (r,z)) and 2D spherical (r, &theta;) coordinates.

 ### Installation